elu2/VERITBackend/README.md

     * Files are named `source_id`_`target_id`.txt
     * REACH and BIOGRID evidence are separated by "&&&"
     * Files are chunked into subdirectories to make AWS upload faster
+    * After running, check that all files are present before going on to next steps

 9. Create AWS S3 bucket
     * Keep default settings